anseki/test-page-loader/README.md

 ## Usage

-Add a file `test-page-loader.js` into your main page that is "test runner".
+Load a `test-page-loader.js` file into your main page that is "test runner".

 ```html
 <script src="path/to/test-page-loader.js"></script>